Package Managers \`a la Carte: A Formal Model of Dependency Resolution: The Package Calculus

-Figure~\ref{fig:calculus:illustration} illustrates dependencies as a directed hypergraph~\cite{berge1970hypergraphs} -- a generalisation of a directed graph in which each edge connects a set of source vertices to a set of target vertices.
+We illustrate these definitions with an example.
+Fig.~\ref{fig.calculus.syntax} shows a snippet of Debian syntax for expressing the dependencies in Fig.~\ref{fig.calculus.dependencies}.
+We visualise these dependencies in Fig.~\ref{fig.calculus.illustration} as a directed hypergraph -- a generalisation of a directed graph in which each edge connects a set of source vertices to a set of target vertices~\cite{berge1970hypergraphs}.
 Each dependency is an edge from the depender (the domain) to a set of dependees.
-Formally, we define vertices $R$ and edges $E = \left\{\left(\{(n, v)\}, \left\{(m, u) \mid u \in vs\right\}\right) \mid (n, v) \Delta (m, vs)\right\}$.
-Note that we restrict the domain to a cardinality of one -- we can only express a dependency \textit{from} one package.
-The only valid resolution for Figure~\ref{fig:calculus:dependencies} with query $Q = \{(A, \{1\})\}$ is $S = \{r, (A, 1), (B, 1), (C, 1), (D, 2)\}$.
+Formally, we define vertices $R$ and edges